-- 5. As a Panel we keep the standard of excellence under review, considering each year how far the standard requires any refinement, in particular in relation to making clear the distinction between excellent advocates who merit silk, and those who are competent or even very good, but who do not in our judgement reach the required standard.
+5. As a Panel we keep the standard of excellence under review, considering each year how far the standard requires any refinement, in particular in relation to making clear the distinction between excellent advocates who merit silk, and those who are competent or even very good, but who do not in our judgement reach the required standard.
 We have sought to apply the same standard as in the previous years.
 That standard has (we believe) been well received by successive Lord Chancellors, by the judiciary, and by the legal profession.
-We were reassured on this by our contact with the professional bodies and through the regular surveys of assessors which we now conduct. - 6.
-The standard to be applied is excellence.
+We were reassured on this by our contact with the professional bodies and through the regular surveys of assessors which we conduct.

+6. The standard to be applied is excellence.
 We have applied a common standard to all applications.
-To be recommended for appointment, applicants needed to demonstrate strong evidence of excellence in both Competency A (Understanding and using the law) and Competency B (Written and oral advocacy) and in either Competency C (Working with others) or Competency D (Diversity), with good evidence of excellence in the remaining competency. - 7.
-The Process requires that advocacy (written or oral) should be in relation to disputes actually or potentially before courts and tribunals (including arbitration tribunals).
+To be recommended for appointment, applicants needed to demonstrate strong evidence of excellence in both Competency A (Understanding and using the law) and Competency B (Written and oral advocacy) and in either Competency C (Working with others) or Competency D (Diversity), with good evidence of excellence in the remaining competency.

+7. The Process requires that advocacy (written or oral) should be in relation to disputes actually or potentially before courts and tribunals (including arbitration tribunals).
 We have taken the view that to be recommended, applicants need to demonstrate evidence of excellence in both written and oral advocacy.
 Written advocacy is considered alongside oral advocacy, as set out in the Competency Framework.
 We recognise the importance in advocacy of seeking to reach agreement without the need for a dispute to come to court, and that different fields of practice will provide applicants with differing opportunities for appearing in court.
-We invited applicants to comment on both aspects in their self-assessment, and invited assessors to comment on both aspects in their assessments.
+We invited applicants to comment on both aspects in their self-assessment; and we invited assessors to comment on both aspects in their assessments.
 At grading, interview and moderation we considered the two aspects separately and then together, in order to form an overall view of the applicant's demonstration of this competency.

 8. Our approach to diversity is described at paragraph 20 of the report.
 The agreed Process and Competency Framework identifies diversity as a separate competency in which excellence is to be demonstrated.
 We recognise the importance attached to diversity by successive Lord Chancellors and Lord Chief Justices, and by the leaders of the profession.
 Applicants who fall short of excellence in relation to diversity are not recommended for appointment.
-In most years there have been some applicants who were not recommended because they did not reach the required standard on diversity.
-However, this year, there were no cases in which an applicant who reached the required standard on "understanding and using the law" and on "written and oral advocacy" was not recommended because of failure to reach the standard required on "working with others" or "diversity".
+Although there were no applicants who were not recommended because of shortcomings on diversity alone, two applicants who reached the required standard on understanding and using the law and advocacy were not recommended because they did not reach the required standard on either working with others or on diversity.